tslug/bash_helpers/README.md

 ## Performance Tips

-Bash Helpers has been designed to rely on bash internals and to avoid forking new processes, in order to maximize speed on embedded systems, and Cygwin, which does not support copy-on-write forks.
+Bash Helpers has been designed to rely on bash internals and to avoid forking new processes, in order to maximize speed on embedded systems and Cygwin, which does not support copy-on-write forks.

 In general, you want to set as many dependencies as you can up front,